 What Constitutes “Personal Information” Subject to the Deletion Requirement?

-The definition of “personal information” does not include de-identified, aggregated, or pseudonymized information in its definition of “personal information.”
+The definition of “personal information” does not include de-identified, aggregated, or pseudonymized information.
 Thus, it appears that only personal information, as defined, must be deleted, but information that does not permit reasonable identification of a consumer—such as, de-identified, aggregated, or pseudonymized information—is not subject to the deletion requirement.

 What Must be Done after Personal Information is Deleted?